jgerstmayr/EXUDYN/docs/RST/RunASimpleExampleInPython.rst

 After performing the steps of the previous section, this section shows a simplistic model which helps you to check if Exudyn runs on your computer.

 In order to start, run the Python interpreter Spyder (or any preferred Python environment).
-In order to test the following example, which creates a {mbs}, adds a node, an object, a marker and a load and simulates everything with default values,
+In order to test the following example, which creates a \ :ref:`mbs <mbs>`\ , adds a node, an object, a marker and a load and simulates everything with default values,

 +  open \ ``myFirstExample.py``\  from your \ ``Examples``\  folder.